 Do fillings require special care?

 The most important part of caring for your filling is maintaining regular oral hygiene practices and visiting our office on a regular basis.
-This allows the dentist to check and ensure that your filling hasn’t been damaged or come loose.
+This allows the dentist to check and ensure that your filling hasn’t been damaged or is coming loose.
 If your filling does begin to loosen, schedule an appointment immediately to prevent further tooth damage.

 Our services to your restore your smile: